-Dr. Harold Crookell introduced the International Management Course that reflects the inextricable relations among business, government and world markets.
+Dr. Harold Crookell introduced the International Management Course that reflects the inextricable relations among business, government and world markets. relations between the business world and the School, a strength we have continued to develop.

 A number of professors have been particularly creative in developing new course offerings.
 Professor Don Thain has led the way in many new courses, the most notable of which are Business and Society, a revamping of Business Policy, and Business and Government.
 Professor Dick Hodgson is a most creative designer of courses.
 Among courses he has developed are: Career Management, Creative Professional Leadership, and Sustainable Growth.